 Climate change is a financially material factor for the Funds.
 It represents a systemic risk to society, the economy and the financial system, although the transition to a low-carbon economy also presents opportunities.
 These risks and opportunities have the potential to impact the Fund's investments, sponsoring employers and funding position.
-Identifying, assessing and managing them is a strategic priority for the Funds and, therefore, the Trustee Board has established a dedicated Climate Change Risk Working Party ("Working Party"), which reports to the Investment Committee, and has support from the Trustees' secretariat (the "Funds Office") and the Trustees' external advisers.
-The Working Party is responsible for carrying out a project to ensure compliance with the requirements of legislation and guidance to act on climate-related risks.
+Identifying, assessing and managing them is a strategic priority for the Funds and, therefore, the Trustee Board has established a dedicated Investment Governance Working Party ("Working Party"), which reports to the Joint Management Committee, and has support from the Trustee's secretariat (the "Funds Office") and the Trustee's external advisers.
+The Working Party is responsible for advising the Trustee about compliance with the requirements of legislation and guidance to act on climate-related risks.

-TRUSTEES' KNOWLEDGE AND UNDERSTANDING
+TRUSTEE'S KNOWLEDGE AND UNDERSTANDING

-It is essential that the Trustees have sufficient knowledge and understanding of climate change, and related risks and opportunities, to fulfil their statutory and fiduciary obligations.
-The Trustees will review its skills and experience in this area when undertaking the Trustee Board's annual knowledge and skills review and also consider what training is likely to be required over the coming year.
+It is essential that the Trustee has sufficient knowledge and understanding of climate change, and related risks and opportunities, to fulfil its statutory and fiduciary obligations.
+The Trustee will review its skills and experience in this area when undertaking the Trustee Board's annual knowledge and skills review and also consider what training is likely to be required over the coming year.
 This training is likely to include an annual update on recent developments, with interim training on any time-critical developments.
-It may also include training in support of specific agenda items at Trustees meetings.
+It may also include training in support of specific agenda items at Trustee meetings.